How to See the Best of Trieste in One Day

 In Trieste, the two churches side by side are Santa Maria Maggiore and San Silvestro.

-Santa Maria Maggiore is the larger church built between 1627 and 1682 by the Jesuits.
+Santa Maria Maggiore is the larger church the Jesuits built between 1627 and 1682.

-San Silvestro, the smaller Romanesque church, was built in the 12th century.
-It is also the oldest church in Trieste.
+San Silvestro, the smaller Romanesque church, was built in the 12th century and is the oldest church in Trieste.

 10. Taste Italian Gelato